 Screw the first adjuster nut back onto the cable adjuster housing.
 You're now able to make the proper starting set up of the TV system by screwing these nuts along the threaded area of the cable adjuster housing.
 Moving the position of these two adjuster nuts along the threaded area of the cable adjuster housing relative to the adapter plate will allow you to "preload" a slight pressure boost.
-Attach the pressure gauge and hose assembly.
-Refer to Section 4 for pressure gauge installation.
+Attach the pressure gauge and hose assembly per the pressure gauge installation guide included in this packet.
 With the transmission full of fluid, engine at idle, TV cable connected to the cam, preset the idle pressure so there's a minimum of two pounds of pressure higher than the disconnected TV cable reading at idle as shown in step 4.

-Note: Edelbrock Pro-Flo 3500 shown in pictures, the cam on your system may not look like this, but all TV Made EZ Evolution Two systems have this hole in the cam.
+Step 4 (Installing) Note: Edelbrock Pro-Flo 3500 / 3507 shown in pictures, the cam on your system may not look like this, but all TV Made EZ Evolution Two systems have this hole in the cam.